kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

 1.  <details>
     <summary>kubesec</summary>

-    * Fix issues with the '/root/dev-webapp.yaml' file which was used to deploy the 'dev-webapp' pod in the 'dev' namespace.
+    * Fix issues with the `/root/dev-webapp.yaml` file which was used to deploy the `dev-webapp` pod in the `dev` namespace.
-    * Redeploy the 'dev-webapp' pod once issues are fixed with the image 'kodekloud/webapp-color:stable'
+    * Redeploy the `dev-webapp` pod once issues are fixed with the image `kodekloud/webapp-color:stable`
-    * Fix issues with the '/root/staging-webapp.yaml' file which was used to deploy the 'staging-webapp' pod in the 'staging' namespace.
+    * Fix issues with the `/root/staging-webapp.yaml` file which was used to deploy the `staging-webapp` pod in the `staging` namespace.
-    * Redeploy the 'staging-webapp' pod once issues are fixed with the image 'kodekloud/webapp-color:stable'
+    * Redeploy the `staging-webapp` pod once issues are fixed with the image `kodekloud/webapp-color:stable`

     <br/>

     When running `kubesec` we can use `jq` to extract the part of the JSON output that's relevant to identifying critical issues with the scanned manifest.
 Run without `| jq` and everything after to see the whole report.

     1. `dev-webapp.yaml`